Rocky Mountain Juniper

 Comments

-Rocky Mountain juniper is slow-growing and long lived.
-It has a short trunk and has many branches with drooping foliage, The young foliage consists of pointed, white-coated needles.
+Blooms April-May.
+A short trunked, multi-branched tree with drooping foliage.
+The young foliage consists of pointed, white-coated needles.
 Mature trees have scale-like foliage that varies in color from dark- to bluish- or light-green.
-Round, dark-blue, berry-like cones, covered with a whitish bloom, ripen in the second year.
+Round, dark-blue, berry-like cones, are covered with a whitish bloom.
+They ripen in the second year.
 The aromatic bark is reddish-brown or gray and shedding.
 This species is closely related to Eastern Redcedar (Juniperus virginiana L.).
-Larval Host: Olive butterfly
+Larval host: Olive Butterfly.

 References